resconda/resconda.it-hugo/content/articles/energia-dei-voli-aerei.md

 ---
 ## Important: If this is a draft, next line should NOT begin with #
 draft: false
-title: L'energia media dissipata in carburante per portare un passeggero in aereo da Torino a Roma
+title: Quanto impatta un volo aereo?
 date: 2022-08-29
 ## below are user-defined parameters (lower case keys recommended)
 cover_image: /assets/post-img/Another_Airplane_21__284676723312_29_qsijjw